Falc00n007/MulticloudK8sclusters4Gitlab/README.md

 When it comes to managing multiple Kubernetes clusters, GitLab is the superior choice compared to GitHub, despite both platforms offering a variety of useful features.
 With GitLab, you can seamlessly manage your manifests in a structured manner within a Git repository, making it easier to organize your clusters in multi-cloud environments using GitOps practices.
 Additionally, GitLab's hierarchy structure is highly flexible, allowing you to define unlimited groups, while GitHub has limitations that prevent the creation of hierarchical groups.
 This is one of the many reasons why GitLab is my preferred choice over GitHub for managing multiple Kubernetes clusters.

-# A- Creating GitLab Hierarchy Groups:
+# 001- Creating GitLab Hierarchy Groups:
 * To create GitLab Hierarchy Groups, you can define a group within another group, allowing you to inherit all of the parent group's environment variables.
 In doing so, you can define the KUBECONFIG file in the parent group, and use these variables in all projects within it.
 Consider a scenario where you have three Kubernetes clusters in different environments, such as AWS, Google Cloud, and Azure.
 To create a hierarchy that accommodates these clusters, you will need to create a group and project hierarchy in the following way:

 <p align="center">